KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-tool-of-power.md

 The **Weapon** is consciousness sharpened—awareness and intent distilled into direction.
 Every thought, word, and focused act of will becomes such a blade, carving coherence or carving wounds.

-It teaches that **power is neutral in seed but polarized in expression**.
+It teaches that **power is shaped by origin and polarized in expression**.
 Knowledge and intention form the forge; alignment determines the edge.

 Its message is responsibility: